This KOHO review takes a deep dive into the services and products of one of Canada’s fastest growing fintech apps.

 The KOHO savings account is a no-fee high-interest savings account (HISA) that competes significantly with some of the best HISAs in Canada.

-When you sign-up for the KOHO Mastercard, you will earn 0.5% to 2% cashback on your purchases deposited into your savings account.
+When you sign-up for the KOHO Mastercard, you will earn up to 5% cashback on your purchases deposited into your savings account.
 With the KOHO roundup feature, you can also have your purchases rounded up to the nearest dollar and deposited directly to your savings account.

 Finally, your deposits in a KOHO savings account are insured by the CDIC up to $100,000.